 Salahaldin International School opened its doors to students in September of 2009.

-One of our under-girding beliefs is that diversity is strength and students are taught understanding, tolerance, and respect of all people.
+One of our under-girding beliefs is that diversity is a strength and students are taught understanding, tolerance, and respect for all people.

 The vast majority of students are Egyptian nationals.
 The rest of the student body is from 26 different nationalities.

 SIS serves around 1400 students encompassing a student body from kindergarten to grade 12.

 School’s first graduating class was graduated at the end of the school year 2012 -2013.

 The school entity is divided into seven school departments:

 Kindergarten, Primary School (Grade 1-2), Lower Elementary School (Grade 3-4), Upper Elementary School (Grade 5-6), Middle School (Grade 7-8), Junior High School (Grade 9-10) Senior High School (Grade 11-12).